- Title page (containing the title of the manuscript, the author’s contact information and a short autobiography with a color photo for each author)

 - Appendices (if any)

-The title page should include the manuscript title and each author’s name, affiliation, mailing address, and email address with the contact author indicated.
+The title page should include the manuscript title and each author’s name, affiliation, mailing address, and email address with the corresponding author indicated.
+Also, the title page should contain a color portrait type photo plus a short autobiography (a paragraph of 10 lines or less) for each author.

 The editors assume that the title contains all of the important words that describe the topic of the manuscript.